 The key is in the word business.
 What is your business offering?
 How many clients do you have?
 What are your margins?
 An already successful business can become even more successful by improving their online presence.
-If on the other hand you have an unsuccessful business, it will probably fail online too.
+If on the other hand, you have an unsuccessful business, it’ll probably fail online too.

 So, assuming you have a successful business…

 You go online.
-Perhaps you sell a physical branded product that can be sold on Amazon, or on an online store.
-Perhaps you sell a service in the local area, you will want to create or improve a website that is search engine optimized for the local area.
+Perhaps you sell a physical branded product that can be sold on Amazon, or through an online store.
+Perhaps you sell a service in the local area, you’ll want to create or improve a website that is search engine optimized for the local area.
 You will want to make sure your business is listed in Google My Business (the new ‘Google Places’), and featured on local directories and by local media.

 In many ways, creating or improving your search presence is an experiment in itself, so the best way to go about it is by using a blanket strategy.
 We call this the online omnipresence approach.
 Instead of choosing A particular avenue, you choose ALL that are suitable for your business.

 You move from one to another mastering one technique at a time, until your customers are finding you… Everywhere.
-Unlike an offline business where the process is more labor intensive, online efforts are in many ways cumulative.
+Unlike an offline business where the process is more labour-intensive, online efforts are in many ways cumulative.